 Her very favorite work – one she does every day – is sorting rough and smooth stones.
 I found about 5 of each, wrote “rough” and “smooth” on two index cards, and put them all in a basket.
 It’s such a sensorial work; she uses her fingertips to rub each stone and decide whether it’s rough or smooth.
 Even though she’s done it so many times, it hasn’t lost its appeal.
 One tip: for the smooth stones, choose the really smooth polished ones, so there’s a big difference between those and the rough ones.

-I also recommend this clay hammering exercise from Alison’s Montessori.
+I also recommend the clay hammering exercise from Alison’s Montessori.
 It’s easy enough for young children to do, but interesting enough that older children like it too.

 Hopefully this gives you some great ideas on fun activities for toddlers!